Cwantic/Documentation/Python/index.md

 3. Create a script for **design** level - [See Design page for more information](https://documentation.metapiping.com/Python/design.html)
 4. Export a script - [See Pyckage page for more information](https://documentation.metapiping.com/Python/Pyckage.html)
 5. Import a script - [See Pyckage page for more information](https://documentation.metapiping.com/Python/Pyckage.html)
+6. Create a script for **explorer** level - [See Info page for more information](https://documentation.metapiping.com/Python/Info.html)

 ---
 ## Screen